 Another one-pot chicken recipe that’s going to be a favorite!
 Chicken marsala is one of those meals that for SOME reason, I haven’t had since pre-paleo.

-I began with thin-sliced chicken breasts, seasoned and very lightly coated in tapioca flour to keep ’em juicy.
-I cooked the bacon, then fried the chicken in some of the leftover bacon fat – one of the reasons I can’t resist cooking with bacon.
+The bacon is pan fried, then the chicken gets fried in some of the leftover bacon fat – one of the reasons I can’t resist cooking with bacon!

 After the sauce cooked a bit, I added the chicken back in to further thicken the sauce (the tapioca coating from the chicken does this!) and allowed it to simmer just a few minutes.